nextpyp/prismpyp/docs/train.md

       --rank 0
     ```

+!!! tip

-> Adjust the `--batch-size` and `--workers` arguments based on GPU memory and available CPU cores.
+    Adjust the `--batch-size` and `--workers` arguments based on GPU memory and available CPU cores.

 ## 3. Training on Fourier-Domain Images